Oluwasetemi/react-note/slides.md

 <Toc columns="2" minDepth="1" maxDepth="2"></Toc>
 ---

-# Getting Started With JavaScript?
+# Getting Started With React?

 ---
 hideInToc: true
 ---

-# What is JavaScript?
+# What is React?

 ---